timescale/docs/getting-started/run-queries-from-console.md

 1.  **Open SQL editor from Timescale Console**

-    1. Log in to [Timescale Console][timescale-console], then select a service.
+    1. In [Timescale Console][timescale-console-services], select a service.
-    1. Click SQL editor.
+    1. Click `SQL editor`.
+You can now run queries for this service.

 4. **Run a test query**